UX Case Study: Modular Content System

 The existing experience was so confusing that many users didn't even realize it was happening to them.
 They just thought the platform was bugged and would mark "duplicate" instructions done without looking deeper.

-Thoropass touted itself as smart platform, and users expected to see one piece of instruction per topic that covered all their frameworks.
+Thoropass touted itself as smart platform, and users expected to see one piece of instruction per topic, covering all their frameworks.

 Our customer service managers would, when feasible, go into the customer's environment themself and mark off as many tasks as they could to ease the burden on users.